$29,250,000 Jury Verdict – Wrongful Death at a Recycling Facility

 Compensation for Families of Wrongful Death Victims

-Shiver Hamilton’s team of experienced Atlanta lawyers represented the family of Erik Hilaro in a wrongful death civil suit against the recycling facility’s insurance carrier.
+Shiver Hamilton Campbell’s team of experienced Atlanta lawyers represented the family of Erik Hilaro in a wrongful death civil suit against the recycling facility’s insurance carrier.
 The litigation, which lasted several years, was complex and hard fought.
 The insurance carrier and recycling center argued that they were immune from being sued as the young man’s employer.
 The defendant also asked the jury to place 100% of the blame on another employer who they falsely claimed had violated company policy.

 Monetary and Non-Monetary Damages Awarded